United States : Safety by City

 It is Midwestern in its conservative nature, liberal in guarding civil rights and the Hispanic influence melts into every aspect of the city.

-Downtown San Antonio is marvelous, very much alive, park system is good, and food choices are quiet varied.
+Downtown San Antonio is marvelous, very much alive, the park system is good, and food choices are quite varied.

 Warnings & Dangers in San Antonio